The First Love Of Alipang Havens

 "Who are you?" the Malaysian sexpot asked.

 "My name's Tadeusz Nowicki.
-I'm one of the rehab therapists who were working up at Saint Labre.
-Part of the staff of Sioux San fled from the Enclave three or four days ago; so now, since the Texas Rangers are bringing casualties in from all directions, most of the Saint Labre caregiving staff has been flown here too, to fill the gaps.
+I'm a rehabilitation therapist, lately working up at Saint Labre.
+Part of the staff of Sioux San fled clear out of the Enclave three or four days ago; so now, since the Texas Rangers are bringing casualties from all directions, most of the Saint Labre caregiving staff has been flown here too, to fill the gaps.
 Doctors Paniagua and Robles are here.
 Saint Labre is being used for persons with only minor injuries, who only need a place to recuperate.
 Sarah Highbranch, and those two ex-Pinkshirt ladies who had been working there, are in charge of that activity."

 "I gather that this means we're in Sioux San.
 What about my Rapid City friends?
 The people from the Blue Moon Orchestra?
 Were any of them killed?"